Horticular: Build a Garden, Attract Wildlife on Steam - User reviews, Price & Information

 Horticular: Build a Garden, Attract Wildlife is playable and fully supported on Linux.

-Horticular: Build a Garden, Attract Wildlife does not currently offer any DLC.
+Horticular: Build a Garden, Attract Wildlife is a single-player game.

-Horticular: Build a Garden, Attract Wildlife does not support mods via Steam Workshop.
+Horticular: Build a Garden, Attract Wildlife is fully integrated with Steam Workshop.
+Visit Steam Workshop.

 Horticular: Build a Garden, Attract Wildlife does not support Steam Remote Play.